paultopia/gobbledygook/content/pages/syllabus.md

 Readings:

 - [United States v.
-Shonubi]({attach}../images/shonubi.pdf) (Edited version kindly supplied by Josh Fischman of UVA.).
+Shonubi]({attach}../images/shonubi.pdf) (Edited version kindly supplied by Josh Fischman of UVA.)

-- Commentary on Shonubi, posted on ICON.
+- Commentary on Shonubi, posted on ICON

 We'll spend this week catching up further, if necessary, discussing the Shonubi case, and replicating the data analysis used by experts in that case (approximately---we don't have quite the identical dataset).
 As time permits, I'll introduce the basic concepts of linear regression for next week.